Homological stability of topological moduli spaces

 \subsection{Configuration spaces}

-The \emph{unordered configuration space} $\Conf_n^\pi(W)$ of a manifold $W$ with labels in a Serre fibration $\mapwoshort{\pi}{E}{W}$ is the quotient of the \emph{ordered configuration space} by the canonical action of the symmetric group.
-If $W$ is of dimension $d\ge2$ and has nonempty boundary, then the union of its configuration spaces $\cM=\coprod_{n\ge0}\Conf_n^\pi(W)$ forms an $\tE_1$-module over the $\tE_2$-algebra $\A=\coprod_{n\ge0}\Conf_n(D^d)$ of configurations in a $d$-disc, graded by the number of points (see \cref{lemma:moduleconfigurations}).
-In \cref{section:arcresolution}, we identify its canonical resolution with the \emph{resolution by arcs}---an augmented semi-simplicial space of geometric nature which has already been considered in the context of homological stability (see e.g.\,\cite{KM,MillerWilson}) and is known to be sufficiently connected to apply \cref{theorem:constant} and \ref{theorem:twisted} (see \cref{section:arcresolution}).
+The \emph{unordered configuration space} $\Conf_n^\pi(W)$ of a manifold with boundary $W$ with labels in a Serre fibration $\mapwoshort{\pi}{E}{W}$ is the quotient of the \emph{ordered configuration space} by the apparent action of the symmetric group $\Sigma_n$.
+If $W$ is of dimension $d\ge2$ and has nonempty boundary, then the union of its configuration spaces $\cM=\coprod_{n\ge0}\Conf_n^\pi(W)$ admits the structure of an $\tE_1$-module over the $\tE_2$-algebra $\cA=\coprod_{n\ge0}\Conf_n(D^d)$ of configurations in a $d$-disc, graded by the number of points (see \cref{lemma:moduleconfigurations}).
+In \cref{section:arcresolution}, we identify its canonical resolution with the \emph{resolution by arcs}---an augmented semi-simplicial space of geometric nature that has already been considered in the context of homological stability (see e.g.~\cite{MillerWilson,KM}) and is known to be sufficiently connected to apply Theorems~\ref{theorem:constant} and~\ref{theorem:twisted}.